LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 - `Content-Type: application/json` for requests with JSON bodies
 - `Accept: application/json` to request JSON responses

-> To obtain a token, refer to your account or developer portal.
+To obtain a token, refer to your account or developer portal.
 Tokens typically have an expiration.
 Handle refresh per your authentication system.
->

 ---

 ## Rate Limits

 A rate limit is the number of requests the API can receive in a specific time period.
-API rate limiting helps ensure that the API runs efficiently and is available to all users.
-It also prevents abuse and denial-of-service attacks.
-Once the limit is reached, API requests from the client fail.
+Rate limiting ensures efficient API performance and prevents abuse.
+Once the limit is reached, API requests from the client will fail.

-{Describe the rate limits for the API.}

 **Example 1:**